onflow/flow/agendas/2024/sprint-kickoff/2024-11-15-Flow-Sprint-Kickoff.md

 **Done last sprint**
 * Update Hyperlane valdiators to latest version and confirmed path to launch
 * Wrapping up last remaining JVM SDK PRs to reach Go SDK parity
-* Diagnosed rate limit issue that was affecting ThirdWeb issue that had been blocking Snag
+* Diagnosed rate limit issue that was blocking Snag when using Flow EVM

 **This sprint**
 * Finalize multi-sign approach for Hyperlane and launch cbBTC bridge